My type design philosophy

 The method of changing Scala with serifs into Scala Sans

-literally derived from Scala.
-Using a black marker and some correction
+Scala Sans was literally derived from Scala.
+Using a black marker and

-fluid, I changed the serif characters into sans.
-The result was that
+some correction fluid, I changed the serif characters into sans.
+The

-Scala Sans became ‘humanistic’ in appearance.
-Until then this had
+result was that Scala Sans became ‘humanistic’ in appearance.
+Until

-rarely been seen in sans serifs, the only notable exceptions being
+then this had rarely been seen in sans serifs, the only notable

-London Underground, Gill Sans, Romulus Sans and Syntax (1968, Hans
+exceptions being London Underground, Gill Sans, Romulus Sans and

-Eduard Meyer).
-The Syntax roman is truly one of the most beautiful sans
+Syntax (1968, Hans Eduard Meyer).
+The Syntax roman is truly one of the

 Syntax roman and its italic